-Kavanaugh, 53, currently serves as a judge on the powerful US Court of Appeals for the District of Columbia Circuit.
-Here's where he stands on some hot-button issues:
+Here's where Kavanaugh, who was a judge on the US Court of Appeals for the DC Circuit for 12 years, stands on some hot-button issues:

 In his dissent, Kavanaugh wrote the Supreme Court has held that "the government has permissible interests in favoring fetal life, protecting the best interests of a minor, and refraining from facilitating abortion."
 He wrote that the high court has "held that the government may further those interests so long as it does not impose an undue burden on a woman seeking an abortion."
 He said the majority opinion was "based on a constitutional principle as novel as it is wrong: a new right for unlawful immigrant minors in US government detention to obtain immediate abortion on demand."